COVID: Germany introduces new measures to curb the pandemic | DW | 18.11.2021

 More than 65,000 new infections were registered across the country in 24 hours.
 Health officials are warning that the number is likely to at least double.

-Here is the link to the dashboard from Germany's health authority, the Robert Koch Institute, showing COVID infection numbers in Germany.
+Here is the link to the dashboard from Germany's RKI health authority, showing COVID infection numbers in Germany.

 While you're here: Every Tuesday, DW editors round up what is happening in German politics and society.
 You can sign up here for the weekly email newsletter Berlin Briefing, to stay on top of developments as Germany enters the post-Merkel era.